citahub/cita-sdk-swift/README.md

 ### Testnet

-For tests or, use the recommended Nervos AppChain testnet http://121.196.200.225:1337 (or use https://node.cryptape.com).
+For test or development, you can follow the [CITA document](https://docs.nervos.org/cita/) to run a local chain.
+We also provide a Nervos AppChain testnet at http://121.196.200.225:1337 (or use https://node.cryptape.com).

 This testnet supports [CITA](https://github.com/cryptape/cita) version **v0.17**.